ibm-cloud-docs/mas-ms/ssp.md

 Follow the steps below to obtain access to the Access Management Tool.

-Step 1: Create an IBMid
+1. Create an IBMid

 An IBMid is required to login to the Access Management Tool.
-Create an IBMid by following the steps outlined here.
+To create an IBMid click [here](https://myibm.ibm.com){: external}

-Step 2: Request Access
+2. Request Access

 A user managing the customer you want access to must add you to the tool.
 Contact one of the manager users to request they add you to the Access Management Tool.

-If you do not know who the manager users are for a specific customer, submit a support case requesting this information.
+If you do not know who the manager users are for a specific customer, submit a [support case](https://www.ibm.mysupport){: external} requesting this information.

-Step 3: Navigate to the Access Management Tool
+3. Navigate to the Access Management Tool

 Navigate to the Access Management Tool by logging into the IBM IoT Saas Self-Service Portal with your IBMid.
 Once logged in, select Security > Access Management from the navigation menu.